 - Is there a thesis argument for the dissertation?

 - Is the argument clear?
-Is the content of the proposal well motivated by it?

 - Will the proposed research contribute to the argument further?